 The student's permanent record will remain a record of all work; however, the transcript will note that the Fresh Start was made and the date of the Fresh Start.
 The courses included in Fresh Start will be marked as excluded from the QPA and hours.

-Certificate seeking students: You must prove high school graduation by making sure an official copy of their high school transcript is sent to the Admissions Office.
-If you have college work, you may choose to submit transcripts from undergraduate colleges you have attended.
+Certificate seeking students: Must prove high school graduation by making sure an official copy of the high school transcript is sent to the Admissions and Records Office.
+If you previously attended another college or university, submit transcripts from undergraduate colleges you have attended.

-EMT students: You will be required to meet degree seeking requirements which means submitting an ACT if you're under 21 years old for us to evaluate.
-If you are over 21 years old, the Compass placement test is required to begin the Basic Emergency Medical Technician program if you are a first time student.
+EMT students: You will be required to meet degree seeking requirements which means submitting an ACT, Accuplacer placement test scores or completing required learning support labs before beginning the Basic Emergency Medical Technician program if you are a first time student.